-13. All Legislators and lobbyists are responsible for adhering to the provisions of this policy.
-The prohibitions against engaging in sexual harassment and the protections against becoming a victim of sexual harassment set forth in this policy apply to employees, Legislators, lobbyists, vendors, contractors, customers and visitors to the Legislature.
+9. All Legislators are responsible for adhering to the provisions of this policy.
+The prohibitions against engaging in sexual harassment and other unlawful harassment which are set forth in this Rule apply to employees, Legislators, lobbyists, vendors, contractors, customers and any other visitors to the Legislature.

-14. This policy does not create any enforceable legal rights in any person.
+10. This policy does not create any enforceable legal rights in any person.